wesbarnett/pandas-exercises/README.md

 Jupyter notebooks with exercises derived from Pandas tutorial by Wes McKinney.
-Originally these were iPython notebooks, but they have been Updated to be used with Jupyter.
-Many functions have been deprecated so those have been updated in the notebooks.
+Originally these were iPython notebooks, but they have been updated to be used with Jupyter.
+Additionally, a few functions in the video have been deprecated in favor of newer alternatives, so those have been updated in the notebooks.

 Video: [http://www.youtube.com/watch?v=w26x-z-BdWQ](http://www.youtube.com/watch?v=w26x-z-BdWQ)